YukiAttano/package-ux_improvements/README.md

 -->

 This package bundles small Widgets that are generally useful in different Projects.
-It is not meant to bloat this package with everything that "could" be useful.
+Thanks to Dart, bloating this package with a ton of Widgets wouldn't hurt anyone, but is still not the goal of this package.

 ## Intro